St Katherine's Priory, Lincoln: History

-The house was dissolved on the 14th July, 1538, two months before the other Gilbertine houses in the county.
+The house was dissolved on 14 July 1538, two months before the other Gilbertine houses in the county.
 The thirteen canons were pensioned, but the lay sisters got nothing.

 The site of the priory church is now home to the parish church for the St Catherine's area of Lincoln.

-Queen Eleanor and the Priory
+Queen Eleanor of Castile

-On the night of the 2nd of December 1290 the body of Queen Eleanor of Castile, wife of King Edward the First, rested at the Priory of Saint Katherine on the first of twelve days journey to Westminster Abbey.
-The following year, the King had Commorative Crosses built at each location on the journey including outside the gatehouse of St Katherine's.
-Eleanor's viscera were entombed at Lincoln Cathedral, so it is likely that the embalming process happened at the Priory given the expertise available due to St Sepulchre's medical practice.
+On the night of 2 December 1290 the body of Queen Eleanor of Castile, wife of King Edward the First, rested at the Priory of Saint Katherine on the first of twelve days journey to Westminster Abbey.
+The following year, the King had Commemorative Crosses built at each location on the journey including outside the gatehouse of St Katherine's.
+Eleanor's viscera were entombed at Lincoln Cathedral, so it is likely that the embalming process happened at the priory given the expertise available due to St Sepulchre's medical practice.